nadunhasalanka/leetcodes/Product of Array Except Self/new.md

     1. we creating a  left array and right array
     2. we are multiplying the left array with right array
     3. we are returning the results

+complexity is O(n) because just two of the loops are running